-- a.
-Any use permitted in the R-1/20 and AT-1/40 districts.
-All new habitable structures other than that of the farm operator shall be located at least 300 feet from buildings, pens, and structures used for the housing, sheltering or feeding of livestock. - b.
-Forestry and forest products. - c.
-Governmental uses such as town halls, garages, solid waste transfer stations and recycling collection centers or depots. - d.
+- c.
+Forestry and forest products. - d.
+Governmental uses such as town halls, garages, solid waste transfer stations and recycling collection centers or depots. - e.
 Mini warehousing only in existing farm buildings.
-(Amended 6/25/18) - e.
+(Amended 6/25/18) - f.
 Mobile homes.
 One mobile home or manufactured home used for habitation which is not the principal residence shall be permitted as an accessory building on any operating farm, provided a determination is made in writing by the planning commission that:

-- (1) One or more of the occupants of the mobile home derives a substantial portion of their livelihood from the farm operations and/or substantially participates in the operation of the farm; or - (2) The occupants are infirm immediate family members and a County Sanitary Permit has been obtained for the principle dwelling and an approved private waste disposal system is utilized by the temporary mobile home.
+(1) One or more of the occupants of the mobile home derives a substantial portion of their livelihood from the farm operations and/or substantially participates in the operation of the farm; or g.
+Sawmills on-commercial use.
+Such sawmills must be located a minimum of five hundred (500) feet from a residence other than the owner of the property on which the sawmill is located.

+(2) The occupants are infirm immediate family members and a County Sanitary Permit has been obtained for the principle dwelling and an approved private waste disposal system is utilized by the temporary mobile home.
 Such use shall require a temporary zoning permit valid for no more than a one (1)-year period and which must be renewed no less than annually.